National Transmission Corporation: Organization

-Below is a table listing the officials of TransCo which are appointed by the President of the Philippines.
+Below is a table listing the officials of TransCo which are appointed by the President of the Philippines with the consent of the Commission on Appointments (CA).
 The TransCo organization consists of president and CEO serving as head of the government agency, secretaries of Departments of Finance, Energy and Environment and Natural Resources, with DOF secretary serving as ex officio chairman, representatives for Luzon, Visayas and Mindanao, Corporate Secretary and Compliance Officer, and Vice Presidents for General Counsel, Right-of-Way and Legal Group, Management Transmission Group and Resource Management Services Group.
 The DOF, DOE and DENR secretaries, TransCo president and CEO, Luzon, Visayas and Mindanao representatives, and Corporate Secretary and Compliance Officer form the TransCo board of directors.

 Presidents

 Chairman

-The Department of Finance secretary serves as ex officio chairman of TransCo which is appointed by the President of the Philippines.
+The Department of Finance secretary serves as ex officio chairman of TransCo which is appointed by the President of the Philippines with the consent of the Commission on Appointments (CA).